bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_2/exercise_2.md

 #### Option 2
 Alternatively, you can work in the the Read/Evaluate/Print Loop (from now on, we'll call it the **REPL**), aka the Interactions Window.
 The REPL is nice for fiddling with your code without having to continually re-run the file, and you can hit Ctrl+Up to repeat your previous command if you want to make adjustments.
 Keep doing this until you get the result you’re looking for.
 Once you’re satisfied with your results, paste your code into the Definitions Window in the appropriate place.

 If there’s an error in your code in the Definitions Window then nothing from the Definitions Window will work in the Interactions Window until you fix the error and hit the Run button again.
 For example all of the `iterated-` functions from our `iterated-images` library won’t be there!
-So it’s usually best to write one procedure at a time and test each one as your write it rather than writing all of it at once and then start trying to fix it.
+So it’s usually best to write one function at a time and test each one as your write it rather than writing all of it at once and then start trying to fix it.

 > **Tip**: It's almost NEVER a good idea to tackle "all" of something at once when it comes to programming.
 Instead, make small subgoals for yourself and attack each subgoal first.
 For example, remember in Exercise 0 when we made a circle overlaid on another circle?
 Sure, you could tackle that all at once.
 But you could also create small subgoals like 1. create a small red circle; 2. create a large blue circle; 3. overlay red circle on top of blue circle.
 That way, if you run into an issue in any one particular sub goal, you know it's due to something in that specific section of your program.

-***
+* * *

 ## Part 1: Iterative Expressions